drupal-entity-training/event/index.md

 * Rebuild caches

-  Run `drush cache-rebuild`
+  Run `drush cache:rebuild`

 * Edit an event in the user interface

-  Visit `/admin/content/events/manage/3`
+  Visit `/admin/content/events/manage/2`

   Note that a route exists and form fields are displayed including proper default values.

   Modify the title, date and description and published status and press _Save_.

-  Note that again no message is displayed and no redirect is performed.
+  Note that a message is displayed and a redirect is performed.

   Verify that the values in the respective row in the `{event}` table have been updated.
 Also note that the default values of the form fields are correct on